tinacms/tina.io/content/docs/graphql/cli.md

 npx @tinacms/cli init
 ```

-This will setup a dummy `.tina/schema.ts` in your site, and install any required Tina dependencies in your site.
+This will setup a dummy `.tina/schema.ts` in your site, and install any required Tina dependencies.

 ## Running the GraphQL API

-`schema:start` will compile the schema into static files, generates typescript types for you to use in your project and starts a graphQL server on http://localhost:4001
+`schema:start` will compile the schema into static files, generate typescript types for you to use in your project, and start a graphQL server on http://localhost:4001

 This command also takes an argument (`-c`) that allows you to run a command as a child process.
 This is very helpful for running a dev server and building your next.js app.
 The scripts portion of your package.json should look like this.